 Alemata, Betmera, Negash, Wukro, Maria, Michew, Dansha, Turkan, Samre.

-their services through availing Fixed Broadband Service In the region.
-In this respect, the service
+services through availing Fixed Broadband Service In the region.
+In this respect, the service has

 Economic and CitizenCentred Diplomacy